PrateekKumarSingh/PSDictionaryWords/README.md

 # PSDictionaryWords
-Data Harvested dictionary words for each alphabet from an online dictionary
+Data Harvested dictionary words for each alphabet from an online dictionary saved oin JSON format